Doge Proxy (Doge Unblocker V4): A Deep Technical Breakdown

 Because your request is routed through the proxy, any network filter or firewall on your “first hop” sees only access to the proxy, not the ultimate destination.
 This helps bypass blocking at the network level.

-Unlike a full VPN, which typically routes all your Internet traffic through a remote server (and often encrypts it), Doge Unblocker is more limited in scope: it essentially acts as a proxy within your browser session (or within that tab).
+Unlike a full VPN, which typically routes all your Internet traffic through a remote server (and often encrypts it), Doge Unblocker is more limited in scope.
+It essentially acts as a proxy within your browser session (or within that tab).

 From the project’s GitHub:

 The repo DogeNetwork/dogeub-v4 describes Doge Unblocker as a “site unblocker powered by Ultraviolet.”
+GitHub

 The repository mentions that the service “allows you to get around internet restrictions to visit your favorite sites and apps, without worrying about your browsing history being saved or your internet being blocked.”